 Polluted Air Treatment

-Osorno's BioScrub™ (also called BioDigestor®) with BioAer® aeration floor is one of the most advanced system offered world-wide, with excellent performance and reliability.
+Osorno's BioScrub™ (also called BioDigestor®) in conjunction with a BioAer® aeration floor is an excellent way to begin biofiltration with outstanding performance and reliability.

 - Wastewater treatment plants

 - Coffee or cocoa bean roasting

 - Rendering facilities

 Applications for VOC Emission Control

 - Large scale printing operations